If you are considering divorce, did you know that there are different types of dispute resolution methods?

 Collaborative practice is based on three basic principles:

 - The spouses pledge in writing not to go to court

 - Each solution takes into account the needs of both spouses as well as their children

 The goal is to achieve a mutually acceptable settlement between the spouses without any threat of legal proceedings.
-Each of the spouses retain an attorney who guides them through the legal process.
+Each of the spouses retains an attorney who guides them through the legal process.
 If the process fails, the attorneys withdraw and the litigation attorneys take over and take the case to court.

-The collaborative team consists of child specialists, valuation consultants, financial specialists, divorce coach and vocational consultants.
+The collaborative team consists of child specialists, valuation consultants, financial specialists, divorce coach, and vocational consultants.

 Benefits of Collaborative Divorce